dy/sort-ids/readme.md

 Sort input array, but return sorted ids of the initial array numbers, keeping the initial array unchanged.

-Useful to make linked sorting of multiple arrays, where the second (n-th) array should be sorted the same way as the first one.
+Useful to perform linked sorting of multiple arrays, where linked array[s] should be sorted the same way as the primary one.

-This package is ~ 6 times faster compared to sorting function.

 [![npm install sort-ids](https://nodei.co/npm/sort-ids.png?mini=true)](https://npmjs.org/package/sort-ids/)